-The Immigration Act 2016 have implemented from December 2016, a duty is placed on us to carry out face to face checks will all licence applicants to ensure that licences are not issued to persons who do not have the correct 'right to work' documentation.
+As part of the Immigration Act 2016, a duty is placed on us to carry out face-to-face checks with all applicants to make sure that licences are not issued to people who do not have the correct 'right to work' documentation.

 The new legislation relates to Private Hire and Hackney Carriage Drivers and Private Hire Operators.
 In addition we will continue to review all applications for hackney carriage and vehicle proprietor to ensure that they have the right to work (be self employed) within the industry.

 All applicants, new or renewal, will be invited to bring original documents required by the Home Office to an application appointment where an officer will check the documents to make sure:

 photographs and dates of birth are consistent across documents and with the person’s appearance in order to detect impersonations

 expiry dates for permission to be in the UK have not passed

 any work restrictions to determine if the applicant is prohibited from holding a licence

 documents are genuine, have not been tampered with and belong to the holder, and